markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 }
 ```

-## Finding sum and product of elements
+## Finding sum and product of items

 Unlike `min` function, `sum` and `product` are always have a result.
 It seems surpising because what can be the sum of the empty array?